Sunday, April 6, 2014

 Class Four Students

-It was very hard to begin our lesson.
-‘Reading and English Literature took almost a week; introducing about what they were going to study about.
-As they had taken a leap from class III, they hardly understand what’s going on in the class.
+Starting the lessons was pure chaos wrapped in a blazer.
+‘Reading and English Literature’ took almost a week—just introducing what they were going to study.
+Since they’ve leaped from Class III, they barely understand what’s happening in class.
+I suspect some of them are orbiting a different planet entirely.
 I go on speaking English.
 I go on explaining.
-I go on making them read, write, speak and listen.
-“Yes sir,” is all they say.
+I go on making them read, write, speak, and listen.
+Their universal reply to everything?
+“Yes sir,” said in the tone of someone who has absolutely no idea what they just agreed to.

-We had a difficult time pronouncing the text ‘Literature’.
-Some of them said cutely, “Li-te-te-te.”
-A few said, “Lit-te-ture.”
-And some said, “Lit---ta-ry.”
-Everyone said in a different way.
-Only a handful could pronounce it correctly.
-Then I had to explain what literature is.
-We listed down many works of literature like poems, stories, essays/compositions, letters, etc. Then we had to write what a poem is.
-Types of the poem, and some basic features of poem (What makes a poem?).
-And so, we moved with other genres too.
+We had a spectacularly hilarious time pronouncing the word ‘Literature’.
+Some said cutely, “Li-te-te-te” (which sounds like a broken robot).
+A few said, “Lit-te-ture” (close, but no cigar).
+Some went with “Lit---ta-ry” (mysterious and artistic).
+Everyone said it differently—like a pronounciation potluck.
+Only a handful could say it correctly.
+Then I had to explain what literature actually is.
+We listed down poems, stories, essays, letters, and that one note you pass in class.
+Then we had to write what a poem is, types of poems, and basic features of a poem (a.k.a.
+“What makes a poem a poem and not a grocery list?”).
+And so, we stumbled forward with other genres too.

-A few days ago, we learned a poem, where we did lots of role-plays; that made them interested and happy.
-We also did speaking; where they spoke tailless, headless, legless English.
-“The poem is about to remember,” a student said.
-“Remember is the poem,” another one said.
+A few days ago, we learned a poem with lots of role-plays—suddenly I was surrounded by overacting champions.
+That made them interested and happy.
+Then we did speaking practice, where they produced tailless, headless, legless English.
+One student declared, “The poem is about to remember.”
+Another one nodded sagely, “Remember is the poem.”
+I didn’t know whether to correct them or frame those sentences.

-The next time consuming comes when they write.
-They write at a snail speed, a kond of tortoise speed.
-When they are asked to copy a word from the board, they would mutter P-O-E-M. Writing a sentence in their notebooks would take half the period of the class.
+The next eternity comes when they write.
+They write at a snail’s speed—a snail with a broken leg.
+Tortoise speed?
+The tortoise would lap them twice.
+When asked to copy a word from the board, they mutter P-O-E-M like it’s a sacred spell.
+Writing one sentence in their notebooks takes half the class period.
+I’ve seen glaciers move faster.

-Lately, Of all, they learn fast, they catch up quickly.
-Many students could answer my questions now.
-I must always keep an eye on them.
-When I contort my face and say in a higher pitch, they would get scared and keep mum.
+But here’s the thing: they learn fast.
+They catch on quickly.
+Many students can now answer my questions without looking at the ceiling for divine intervention.
+I must always keep an eye on them, though—because the moment I blink, someone tries to become class president by force.
+When I contort my face and speak in a higher pitch, like a mildly unhinged opera singer, they get scared and keep mum.
+Finally, silence.
+Blessed, temporary silence.

 Class IV students writing